Human Resources Management

 - SOC 4330 – Sociology of Work

-Recommended: Attend one certificate workshop per semester
+It is also recommended that students attend one certificate workshop per semester

 Meet Business Bobcat Sheri Sheffel '17